-Usually these are key features that are locked behind the ‘paywall’ of most Lite versions of industry software.
-While Lite software might be great for beginners and those new to electronic music production, Cakewalk offers those with more experience all of the tools they’ll need to create industry-level productions right off the bat.
+Usually these are key features that are locked behind the ‘paywall’ of most Lite versions of industry software however Cakewalk comes with all these included without a free trial or the need to upgrade or subscribe.

 With a 64-bit mix engine, Windows 10 support and ARA (Audio Random Access) functionality, the user can expect to find a similar level of hardware support & integration to Apple’s patented Core Audio driver.